Roe v Wade decision takes center stage at Wisconsin Democratic Party convention

 “We have got to win every statewide race and send a message that will be remembered for decades to come that if you take rights away from Wisconsinites, you are going to lose your seat in office,” Kaul said.

 The sentiment in the crowd at the Democratic Party’s convention stood in contrast to the Republican Party of Wisconsin’s state convention last month in Middleton.
-Republicans at the event were united behind U.S. Sen. Ron Johnson, who is running unopposed in the August primary, but chose not to endorse candidates in other statewide races, including governor, where a packed field of candidates are seeking the chance to unseat Democratic Gov. Tony Evers this November.
+Republicans there were united behind U.S. Sen. Ron Johnson, R-Oshkosh, who is running unopposed in the August primary, but chose not to endorse candidates in other statewide races, including governor, where a packed field of candidates are seeking the chance to unseat Democratic Gov. Tony Evers in November.
 The Democratic state party does not endorse candidates until after the primary.

-While the state party looks to defend GOP challenges against Evers and Kaul, who U.S. Sen. Tammy Baldwin, described as the "brick wall in Wisconsin," a packed field of candidates are running to oust Johnson this fall.
-Johnson has supported federal abortion bans in the past and praised the leaked Roe draft opinion earlier this year.
+While the state party looks to defend GOP challenges against Evers and Kaul, whom U.S. Sen. Tammy Baldwin, D-Madison, described as the “brick wall in Wisconsin,” a packed field of candidates are running to oust Johnson this fall.
+Johnson praised the Supreme Court’s decision Friday as a “victory for life and for those who have fought for decades to protect the unborn.”

 “When we organize for and participate in this fall’s elections, Roe v.
-Wade is on the ballot and every voter, we have to exhort them to look to this issue: You stand with Wisconsin's women and America's women, or not," Baldwin said.
-"Please send me a Democratic partner in the U.S. Senate."
+Wade is on the ballot, and every voter, we have to exhort them to look to this issue: You stand with Wisconsin’s women and America’s women, or not,” Baldwin said at the rally.

 Among Democratic Senate candidates, Lt.
 Gov. Mandela Barnes, Milwaukee Bucks executive-on-leave Alex Lasry, state Treasurer Sarah Godlewski and Outagamie County Executive Tom Nelson are scheduled to speak Sunday.